UnlockedLabs/UnlockEdv2/backend/provider-middleware/README.md

 4. Introducing another database (Sqlite) in the service:

-  - This is not a database that would ever have migrations, or complex tables, etc. This would only be used to store the relevant information about each provider, which is automatically sent to the middleware upon first instantiation of a ProviderServices class from a newly created provider.
+  - This is not a database that would ever have migrations, or complex tables, etc. This would only be used to store the relevant information about each provider, which is automatically sent to the middleware upon first instantiation of a KolibriServices class from a newly created provider.
 A call is made, the provider_ID is on the query string, if no provider exists, in the middleware the constructor of the provider services class will automatically POST the necessary details to the middleware, so no thought or concern needs to be put into normalizing data between the sqlite cache and the platform.
   This prevents the need for the product to be aware of the provider's schema, and allows the middleware to handle the data normalization.

 ### Another benefit to Middleware layer: **Compute:**